couchrest/couchrest.github.com/model/embedding.markdown

 @cat.toys.last.is_a?(CatToy) # True!
 {% endhighlight %}

-For obvious reasons, classes *must* be defined before the parent uses them, if not, Ruby will bring up a missing constant error.
-To avoid this, or if you have a really simple array of data you'd like to model, CouchRest Model supports creating anonymous classes:
+Obviously, to avoid Ruby raising a missing constant error, classes *must* be defined before the parent uses them.
+To avoid this, or if you have a simple set of data to model, CouchRest Model supports creating anonymous classes:

 {% highlight ruby %}
 class Cat < CouchRest::Model::Base
   property :name, String

   # define a property with a nested anonymous array of embeddable models
-  property :toys do
+  property :toys, :array => true do
     property :name, String
     property :rating, Integer
   end